-How to clean a 3D printer bed
+How to clean a 3D printer build plate

-How to clean a 3D printer bed
+How to clean a 3D printer build plate

-There are a variety of 3D printing bed (build plate) materials, and each material has its own unique properties that affect how the print bed should be cleaned.
-Some of the most common 3D printer bed materials include glass, PEI, BuildTak, and Garolite.
-To maintain excellent adhesion between the print bed and the 3D print and to extend the life of the bed material, it's necessary to regularly clean the print bed.
+To maintain optimal adhesion between the print bed and the 3D print and to extend the life of the bed material, it's necessary to regularly clean the print bed.
 Below are step-by-step instructions on how to clean 3D printer beds based upon the material they are made of:

 Glass Bed: Glass beds are known for their flat and smooth surfaces.
-At the start of the rep rap revolution in the late 2000s, mirrors were retrofitted to become glass beds, so glass beds were immediately readily available.
+At the start of the RepRap revolution in the late 2000s, mirrors were retrofitted to become glass beds, so glass beds were immediately readily available.
 To clean a glass 3D printer bed, follow these steps:

 Step 1: Let the bed cool down to room temperature before cleaning.
 Attempting to clean a hot bed can cause the cleaning solution to evaporate too quickly and produce a high concentration of potentially toxic or flammable gas.